Deep Frequency Filtering for Domain Generalization: Deep Frequency Filtering

-where $\sigma$ denotes the sigmoid function. $[\cdot,\cdot]$ is a concatenation operation. $\operatorname{AvgPool}(\cdot)$ and $\operatorname{MaxPool}(\cdot)$ denote the average and max pooling operations, respectively. $\operatorname{Conv}_{7\times7}(\cdot)$ is a convolution layer with the kernel size of $7$.
-Albeit using a large-size kernel, the feature $[\operatorname{AvgPool}(\mathbf{X}_F),\operatorname{MaxPool}(\mathbf{X}_F)]$ has only two channels after the pooling operations such that this step is still very computationally efficient in practice.
+where $\sigma$ denotes the sigmoid function.
+The $[\cdot,\cdot]$ is a concatenation operation. $\operatorname{AvgPool}(\cdot)$ and $\operatorname{MaxPool}(\cdot)$ denote the average and max pooling operations, respectively. $\operatorname{Conv}_{7\times7}(\cdot)$ is a convolution layer with the kernel size of $7$.
+Albeit using a large-size kernel, the feature $[\operatorname{AvgPool}(\mathbf{X}_F),\operatorname{MaxPool}(\mathbf{X}_F)]$ has only two channels through the information squeeze by pooling operations such that this step is still very computationally efficient in practice.
 We omit the embedding of $\mathbf{X}_F$ in this formulation for brevity.
-We believe using more complex attention architectures, such as \cite{zhang2020relation,misra2021rotate,dai2021coatnet}, is of the potential to achieve higher improvements, and expect more effective instantiations of our Deep Frequency Filtering.
+We believe using more complex attention architectures, such as \cite{zhang2020relation,misra2021rotate,dai2021coatnet}, is of the potentials to achieve higher improvements, and we expect more effective instantiations of our conceptualized Deep Frequency Filtering.

-\textbf{Discussion.} The proposed \ours~is a conceptually new basic operation to achieve instance-adaptive frequency modulation in the feature/latent space of DNNs.
+\paragraph{Discussion.} The proposed Deep Frequency Filtering is conceptually new design to achieve instance-adaptive frequency modulation in the latent space of DNNs.
+It also corresponds to a novel neural operation albeit using an off-the-shelf architecture design as an exampled instantiation.
 Compared to prior frequency-domain works \cite{chi2020fast,rao2021global}, we make the first endeavour to introduce an explicit instance-adaptive frequency selection mechanism into the optimization of DNNs.
-The \ours~also corresponds to a novel attention mechanism albeit using an off-the-shelf architecture design as an instantiation.
-From the perspective of attention, conventional attention designs \cite{woo2018cbam,zhang2020relation,hu2018squeeze,wang2018non} learn masks from features in the original latent space, and adopt the learned masks to these features themselves to achieve feature modulation.
-FcaNet \cite{qin2021fcanet} strives to a further step by learning channel attention weights from the results after frequency transform.
+From the perspective of attention, conventional attention designs \cite{woo2018cbam,zhang2020relation,hu2018squeeze,wang2018non} learn masks from deep features in the original latent space, and adopt the learned masks to these features themselves to achieve feature modulation.
+FcaNet \cite{qin2021fcanet} strives to a further step by learning channel attention weights from the results of frequency transform.
 But the learned attention weights are still used for the original features.
-In this aspect, we are the first to learn attention weights from frequency representations and also use the learned masks in the frequency domain to achieve our proposed \ours.
+In this aspect, we are the first to learn attention weights from frequency representations and also use the learned masks in the frequency domain to achieve our conceptualized frequency filtering.